 These simple preventative measures against worm infestations can help save a great deal or worry and loss of birds.

-** If your birds free-range and come into contact with wild birds, like pheasants and rooks for example, as well as having regular treats of slugs, earthworms and snails, then more vigilance is needed.
-The herbal answer is Verm-X Pellets for Poultry, Herbal Gut Conditioner or Battles Easyverm Pellets every month, or the chemical answer is Flubenvet twice a year.
+– If your birds free-range and come into contact with wild birds, like pheasants and rooks for example, as well as having regular treats of slugs, earthworms and snails, then more vigilance is needed.

 We hope that helps to simply explain what can often be very worrying for new chicken keepers.